Sunny With a High Near 76

 Tonight

-Partly cloudy, with a low around 47.
-Windy, with a south southwest wind 16 to 26 mph decreasing to 5 to 15 mph after midnight.
-Winds could gust as high as 40 mph.
+Mostly clear, with a low around 49.
+Southwest wind 8 to 14 mph becoming east northeast after midnight.
+Winds could gust as high as 20 mph.

 Tuesday

-Isolated showers and thunderstorms after noon.
-Mostly sunny, with a high near 67.
-Breezy, with a south southwest wind 5 to 10 mph becoming southwest 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
-Chance of precipitation is 20%.
+Sunny, with a high near 76.
+Breezy, with an east wind 7 to 12 mph becoming west 13 to 18 mph in the afternoon.
+Winds could gust as high as 29 mph.

 Tuesday Night

-Partly cloudy, with a low around 44.
-Breezy, with a west northwest wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 24 mph.
+Partly cloudy, with a low around 48.
+Breezy, with a west wind 15 to 20 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 29 mph.

 Wednesday

-Sunny, with a high near 73.
-West northwest wind 5 to 14 mph becoming east southeast in the morning.
+Mostly sunny, with a high near 77.
+South southwest wind 5 to 14 mph becoming west northwest in the morning.
 Winds could gust as high as 21 mph.

 Wednesday Night